 - India has the second (or third) highest population of Muslims in the world.
-Even though less than 15% of Indians are Muslim, the country's enormous population means that by this measure it outranks all Muslim-majority countries, except Indonesia and possibly Pakistan.
+Even though fewer than 15% of Indians are Muslim, the country's enormous population means that it outranks all Muslim-majority countries, except Indonesia and possibly Pakistan.
 (There are almost exactly the same numbers of Muslims in Pakistan as in India).

 - India was once an island.
-It broke off from an ancient supercontinent referred to as Gondwanaland by paleogeographers (named after Gondwana, a forested area of central India), and moved slowly northwards. from modern day Madagascar, to join Asia.
+It broke off from an ancient supercontinent referred to as Gondwanaland by paleogeographers (named after Gondwana, a forested area of central India).
+Then it moved slowly northwards, from modern day Madagascar, to join Asia.